 Narcissus Hut is located at the far north end of Lake St Clair.
 Inside you’ll find another mass bunk (8 to 10 people per bed) and a coal heater which warms up the place in minutes.
 Although burning actual coal can feel a bit like sacrilege, considering the fragile environment you’re in…

 Make sure you’re in no need for a night time wee, because the toilet is quite far from the hut.

 The Overland Track in Winter – Day 6

 Narcissus Hut – Lake St Clair Carpark

 As you rise and shine, feel almighty and powerful!
 Only 1 in 4 people complete this part of the track while 3 in 4 take the ferry back.
-Make sure to feel completely superior and have a healthy dose of judgement over all those lazy buggers giving up so close to the finish line.
+Make sure to feel completely superior and have a healthy dose of judgment over all those lazy buggers giving up so close to the finish line.

-Today is much the same as yesterday (wait… maybe those lazy people are onto something!) with lot’s of dense forest.
+Today is much the same as yesterday (wait… maybe those lazy people are onto something!) with lots of dense forest.
 BUT you do get a nice treat of some absolutely giant trees and nice views of the lake, not to mention you get to feel like a winner and not a quitter.

-About a third into you’re walk, you’ve got the chance to extend your Overland Track fun for another night at Echo Point Hut.
+About a third into your walk, you’ve got the chance to extend your Overland Track fun for another night at Echo Point Hut.
 This hut has one of the nicest views of any of the overnight stays looking out over beautiful Lake St Clair and even has it’s own beach.
-When staying as this hut however, you might want to keep your shoe next to head at night, because you may find yourself spooning a black rat in the morning as they apparently like to come inside to scavenge for some food left by previous tenants.
+When staying as this hut, however, you might want to keep your shoe next to head at night, because you may find yourself spooning a black rat in the morning as they apparently like to come inside to scavenge for some food left by previous tenants.